Many-banded krait: Taxonomy

-Mao et al. (1983) showed that this species, Bungarus multicinctus was slightly distinct from the other members of its genus and was immunologically more similar to Laticauda, terrestrial Australian elapids, and true sea snakes than it is to Elapsoidea sundevalli (Sundevall's garter snake), Naja naja (Indan cobra) or two Micrurus species (New World or American coral snakes).
+Mao et al. (1983) showed that this species, Bungarus multicinctus was slightly distinct from the other members of its genus and was immunologically more similar to Laticauda, terrestrial Australian elapids, and true sea snakes than it is to Elapsoidea sundevalli (Sundevall's garter snake), Naja naja (Indian cobra) or two Micrurus species (New World or American coral snakes).
 Minton (1981), Schwaner et al. and Cadle & Gorman (1981) all suggested similar things to Mao et al. (1983) based on immunological data.
 The many-banded krait was more similar to the Australian elapids, Laticauda and true sea snakes than they were to numerous elapids they were compared to.

 A 2016 genetic analysis showed that the many-banded krait is the sister taxon to the Malayan krait (Bungarus candidus), with the two arising from a lineage that gave rise to the greater black krait (Bungarus niger).

 Description

 The many-banded krait is a medium to large sized species of snake, averaging 1 to 1.5 m in length, with maximum lengths reaching 1.85 m.
 Its body is slender and moderately compressed.
 The scales of this species are smooth and glossy, with a noticeably distinct vertebral ridge.
 The colour of the snake is black to dark bluish-black with approximately 21–30 white or creamy white cross bands along the entire length of its upper body.
 More banding is seen in longer than average sized specimens.
 The tail is short and pointed, that is also black in colour with alternating white cross bands, of which there are 7–11.
 The belly of the snake is usually white in colour, but could be an off white or creamy white.
 The head is primarily black in colour, is broad and oval in shape, but flat and slightly distinct from the body.
 The eyes are small and black in colour.
 The pupils are black in colour, thus making them hardly noticeable as they blend in with the rest of the eyes.
 This species has large nostrils.
 The fangs are small, fixed and are located in the anterior of the upper jaw.
 Juveniles of this species usually have whitish blotches on the lower side of their heads.